kmrvivek/HackathonGrowthGenie/README.md

 # HackathonGrowthGenie Backend Application

-Aims to enhance the financial well-being of account holders.
-The application is be accessible through both mobile and web interfaces, catering to a diverse user base.
 This Repository contains the backend application of the wealth management app covering both theme 1 and theme 2.
+Application adheres to SOLID design principles in compliance to industry practices.
+The architecture is designed with a focus on scalibility, high availability and future expansion.
 ## Technology Stack
 - Java 8
 - Spring Boot 2.7.17